khast3x/Offensive-Dockerfiles/hibp/README.md

 # haveibeenpwned

 ## Abstract
 Is supposed to use correct throttling etc
+Replace targets.txt with your targets

 ## Source